joonhojhan/CodeTyke/readme.md

 - Submit button should be inactive.
 User clicking submit should have no response (later we'll implement a toast).

-- When user clicks on an answer card, the color should toggle between inactive (gray) and active (blue).
+- When user clicks on an answer card, the color should toggle between inactive (white) and active (blue).

 https://projects.invisionapp.com/share/HDFTUIH7TVG#/screens/279072922